stak21/BashScripts/README.md

 ---
 File|Task
 ---|---
-A little example | of what this can do
+a little example | of what this can do tsk1 | How are you going to improve your README? by using this | nr
-String | "string"
-number | 1
-.. | ...